ArlingtonCS/aps-hspc-2025-middleschool/problems/G-guess-who/guess-who.md

 # Guess Who

-You are hosting a party, and there's a mystery guest you’re trying to identify!
+You are hosting a party, and there's some mystery guests you’re trying to identify!
 Each guest has a name and exactly three traits.
-Your job is to write a program that finds the guest who matches both clues.
+Your job is to write a program that outputs all of the guests that match both of the given clues.

-The goal is to narrow it down to one guest based on the clues provided.
-If no one or multiple people match, your program should print "No match found"
+If no one matches the two clues, your program should print "No match found".
+If multiple people match the given clues, output each person's name, separated by a space.
+If only one person matches the clues, simply output their name.

 # Input